sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/03 - Taste of Reality/2 - Taste of Reality.md

 ----

-Once you had managed to calm yourself down, you stood, and stretched, and looked forward at the path to come.
+Once you had managed to calm yourself down, your adrenaline drained away, you stood, and stretched, and looked forward at the path to come.

 The Cliffs of Quince.

+You were some distance away from it still, and couldn't get the full view of its structure, but